Czech court throws out treason charges against ex-president Klaus

-PRAGUE (Reuters) - A Czech court threw out treason charges against former President Vaclav Klaus on Wednesday, clearing the euroskeptic politician of accusations that marred his final days in office and underlined the deep divisions he left in society.
+PRAGUE, March 27 (Reuters) - A Czech court threw out treason charges against former President Vaclav Klaus on Wednesday, clearing the eurosceptic politician of accusations that marred his final days in office and underlined the deep divisions he left in society.

 Klaus was impeached by the upper house of parliament, the Senate, on March 4, in a dramatic but mostly symbolic vote.
 It accused him of violating the constitution by refusing to sign European treaties and by granting an amnesty that freed thousands of prisoners and halted dozens of fraud prosecutions.